YevhenAkimov/DEBRA/README.md

 **Advanced DEBRA workflow**
 ---------------------------

 We start by creating the DEBRADataSet.
-In this example we will use shrunken dispersion estimates and DESeq2(LRT) test.
+In this example we will use DESeq2(LRT) test.

 ``` r
 drb_2=DEBRADataSet( counts =  bar_counts,